YanKlInnomme/FoundryVTT-k4lt-en/README.md

 - **Source code**: All source code _(javascript, css, etc.)_ is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).

 - **Foundry VTT**: The project is created under the [Foundry VTT Limited License Agreement for Package Development](https://foundryvtt.com/article/license/).

+## Version 1.4.0
+ * Added attribute levels for NPCs in the 'Gallery of Souls' and 'Oakwood Heights' ready-to-play scenarios
+ * Removed a 'Joshua Katz' token on scene 0 of the 'Oakwood Heights' scenario

 ## Version 1.3.0
  * Added the 'Gallery of Souls' ready-to-play scenario